timwright12/vets-website/docs/forms-library/src/my-first-form.md

 > There is a full API reference for form.js located [here](https://github.com/department-of-veterans-affairs/vets-website/blob/forms-library-book-cv/docs/forms-library/src/reference.md) if you need it.

 Critically this `form.js` file also contains configuration options for the pages and fields of the form.
-In the file created by the Yeoman generator we will look at in a moment you will see a key/ value pair for `chapters`, the concept of chapters is really just a way to organize the pages of your form into 'sections'.
+In the file created by the Yeoman generator, we will look at in a moment you will see a key/ value pair for `chapters`, the concept of chapters is really just a way to organize the pages of your form into 'sections'.
 A good example of this may be that your form might require a 'veteran information' page with things like name, social security number, and email address.
 Your form might also require a 'veteran address' page with things like city, state, and street address.
 Both the 'veteran information' and 'veteran address' pages could be considered part of a section called 'veteran details', this 'veteran details' section is the perfect use case for a `chapter`.
 The `chapter` for 'veteran details' would include two pages, one for 'veteran information' and one for 'veteran address'.
-Inside the page objects for 'veteran information' and 'veteran address' you would place the key/ value pairs for each of the fields you want included on these pages.
+Inside the page objects for 'veteran information' and 'veteran address' you would place the key/ value pairs for each of the fields you want to be included on these pages.

-At this point it will be helpful for us to actually build a form using the Yeoman generator so we can see what this all looks like in practice.
+At this point, it will be helpful for us to build a form using the Yeoman generator so we can see what this all looks like in practice.

 ## The Yeoman generator